nicocardiel/megaradrp-cookbook/cookbook/crmasks.rst

 to be placed above the red crosses (this is performed by adding a different weight to the vertical distance between the fitted points, depending on their location above/below the previous fit).
-The resulting final fit can be employed to define an exclusion boundary, so pixels that lie above this line are suspected of having been affected by a cosmic ray in more than one exposure.
+The resulting final fit can be employed to define a detection boundary, so pixels that lie above this line are suspected of having been affected by a cosmic ray in more than one exposure.

-The exclusion boundary is plotted again in the right image.
-In this case we can see that there are a very large number of pixels above the exclusion boundary, which is not a good sign.
+The detection boundary is plotted again in the right image.
+In this case we can see that there are a very large number of pixels above the detection boundary, which is not a good sign.
 This means that the different exposures are not equivalent, and the method will likely produce a large number of false positives.
-In this case, it is recommended to stop the execution, modify the YAML file to include the option to rescale de images, and run the program again.
+In this case, it is recommended to stop the execution, modify the YAML file to include the option to rescale the images, and run the program again.

 Checking the flux level of the individual exposures
 ---------------------------------------------------